A Burberry billboard advert on the corner of a building in Los Angeles, California. Photo by Pete Pedroza.

 You can work for a company, organisation or agency, or you can go self-employed and start your own business with fellow students or by yourself.

-Whatever you decide – or even if you just want some employability advice – our exclusive Creative Careers team can support you every step of the way.
+Whatever you decide – or even if you just want some employability advice – our Careers and Employability team can support you every step of the way.

 • Searching for the ideal job through their database of vacancies